In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly changing industries and manufacturing forever.

 The erosive effect of electrical discharge, i.e, its ability to deform materials is taken advantage of in CNC electrical discharge machines.

-Electrical discharge CNC machines produces a series of controlled sparks or recurring electrical discharges producing temperatures up to 21,000 degrees Fahrenheit to reshape materials.
+Electrical discharge CNC machines produce a series of controlled sparks or recurring electrical discharges producing temperatures up to 21,000 degrees Fahrenheit to reshape materials.

 8. CNC Grinder